Visit the Arboretum!

 ❦ Self- Guided Tours ❦

-Click here to download our Awbury Arboretum Walking Tour, or visit the Cope House during office hours to pick up a printed copy.
+Click the maps and walking tours below to view them online, or visit the Cope House during office hours to pick up a printed copy.

 ❦ Guided Tours ❦

 The Arboretum welcomes individuals and groups for guided tours.

 During weekdays, the Arboretum’s assistant landscape manager is available to give tours.
 On weekends, we can arrange for our landscape manager or a docent to lead a tour.
 Both options require advance notification.